 1. UCLA Health Guidelines on Industry Activities

-In an effort to establish clear direction for UCLA Health faculty, staff, and trainees, The David Geffen School of Medicine at UCLA adopted "Guidelines on Industry Activities for the David Geffen School of Medicine at UCLA and the UCLA Medical Enterprise" and FAQ's with respect to relationships with industry.
+In an effort to establish clear direction for UCLA Health faculty, staff, and trainees, The David Geffen School of Medicine at UCLA adopted "Guidelines on Industry Activities for the David Geffen School of Medicine at UCLA and the UCLA Medical Enterprise" with respect to relationships with industry.

 According to these guidelines, gifts from industry should not be accepted anywhere on the UCLA campus or at any clinical facility operated by UCLA.
 Individuals must continually strive to avoid the appearance that clinical care decisions are influenced by outside commercial interests.
 In addition, UCLA Health faculty, staff and trainees should utilize pharmaceutical or device samples only within the policies established by the UCLA Health and when these samples clearly enhance patient care.

 Industry grants to support educational or professional activities must comply with ACGME Standards and must be administered by departments or divisions, and not by the individual faculty member.
 Also, industry representatives may not directly provide meals or other types of food for any educational or professional activity of the David Geffen School of Medicine at UCLA facilities.